 The coordinated care model was also implemented by the Public Employees' Benefit Board for state employees.
 There are multiple plans available to employees across the state, all of which feature coordinated care to bring about better health and better care at lower costs.

 How coordinated care organizations work

 CCOs are local.
 They have one budget that grows at a fixed rate for mental, physical and ultimately dental care.
 CCOs are accountable for health outcomes of the population they serve.
 They are governed by a partnership among health care providers, community members, and stakeholders in the health systems that have financial responsibility and risk.

 Before CCOs, the system separated physical, behavioral and other types of care.
 That made things more difficult for patients and providers and more expensive for the state.

 CCOs have the flexibility to support new models of care that are patient-centered and team-focused, and reduce health disparities.
 CCOs are able to better coordinate services and also focus on prevention, chronic illness management and person-centered care.
 They have flexibility within their budgets to provide services alongside today's OHP medical benefits with the goal of meeting the Triple Aim of better health, better care and lower costs for the population they serve.

 Across Oregon, CCOs are working on a local level to transform the health care delivery system to bring better health, better care and lower costs to Oregonians.
-To provide status updates on the state’s progress towards these goals, the Oregon Health Authority (OHA) is publishing quarterly reports showing quality and access data, financial data, and progress toward reaching benchmarks.
-View the latest Quarterly Progress Report.
+To provide status updates on the state’s progress towards these goals, the Oregon Health Authority (OHA) publishes regular reports showing quality and access data, financial data, and progress toward reaching benchmarks.
+View the latest Health System Transformation Report.